 Hurricane is a somewhat small city located in the state of Utah.
-With a population of 15,501 people and two constituent neighborhoods, Hurricane is the 46th largest community in Utah.
+With a population of 18,205 people and two constituent neighborhoods, Hurricane is the 46th largest community in Utah.

-The per capita income in Hurricane in 2010 was $20,452, which is lower middle income relative to Utah and the nation.
-This equates to an annual income of $81,808 for a family of four.
+The per capita income in Hurricane in 2010 was $22,500, which is lower middle income relative to Utah and the nation.
+This equates to an annual income of $90,000 for a family of four.
 However, Hurricane contains both very wealthy and poor people as well.

+Hurricane is a somewhat ethnically-diverse city.
 The people who call Hurricane home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hurricane residents report their race to be White, followed by Native American.
-Important ancestries of people in Hurricane include German, Irish, Swedish, and Danish.
+Hurricane also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.25% of the city’s residents.
+Important ancestries of people in Hurricane include English, German, Irish, European, and Danish.

 The most common language spoken in Hurricane is English.
 Other important languages spoken here include Spanish and Italian.